rmach816/gauge_website/README.md

 This is a sophisticated, responsive landing page that matches the GAUGE app's premium design system.
 The website features:

-- **Modern Design**: Matches the app's wood-toned, gold-accented aesthetic
+- **Modern Design**: Matches the app's modern gray theme with gold accents
 - **Fully Responsive**: Works beautifully on desktop, tablet, and mobile devices
 - **Legal Compliance**: Privacy Policy and Terms of Service meeting Apple and Google requirements
 - **Smooth Animations**: Fade-in effects and smooth scrolling